 Who should enroll?

 This class is only for high school students who are able to commit to serious study for the duration of the course.
 The class will be rigorous and is designed as such to enable students to effectively engage with the principle of government at an advanced level and perform well on the AP exam.
 Prerequisites include a general knowledge of US government and a strong vocabulary.
 If you took my Intro to US Government class prior, that is definitely sufficient!
-Other students will be requested to demonstrate aptitude prior to acceptance.
+Other students may be requested to demonstrate aptitude prior to acceptance.

 - High speed, broadband Internet